oxan/djangorestframework-dataclasses/README.rst

 * The ``serializer_related_field`` property is the serializer field class that is used for relations to models.

 * The ``serializer_dataclass_field`` property is the serializer field class that is used for nested dataclasses.
-If you subclass ``DataclassSerializer`` to customize behaviour, you probably want to change this property to use the subclass as well.
 Note that since Python process the class body before it defines the class, this property is implemented using the `property decorator`_ to allow it to reference the containing class.

 Finally, you can create a subclass that overrides methods of the ``DataclassSerializer``.
 The field generation is controlled by the following methods, which are considered a stable part of the API: